 - Make sure all ingredients are at room temperature.
 I let my cold ingredients sit out on the counter for 20-30 minutes before I start baking.

 - Don't overmix your batter!
 When you combine the wet and dry ingredients, you want to stir until just blended.
 A few small lumps are okay.

-- Metal baking pans vs. glass/ceramic ones will probably speed up your baking times, since metal retains heat differently than the glass/ceramic.
-So if you’re baking with a metal pan, just keep a closer eye on your cake, and check it a few minutes early for doneness.
+- Metal baking pans vs. glass/ceramic will speed up your baking times since metal retains heat differently than glass/ceramic.
+So if you're baking with a metal pan, keep a closer eye on your cake, and check it a few minutes early for doneness.

 I hope you enjoy this gf banana cake as much as we do!

 - 1 ½ cups canned coconut milk (full fat)

 - 1 cup tapioca starch